samuelpenney/GravitySim/README.md

 # GravitySim

 Starting to work on a gravity simulator.
-Shows how velocity and mass affects the rotation period of two bodies/planets
+Shows how velocity and mass affects the rotation period of two bodies/planets and how mass distorts space time with the grid

 ## How to Run